- [On-Campus & Virtual Recruiting] [Map & Directions] [Hotel & Travel Information] [UC Merced Recruiting Policies] [Terms and Conditions]

 On-Campus Recruiting & Job Posting Guidelines

-- Preselection Screening Criteria: Major, school year, GPA and work authorization are the screening criteria used for positions in CATLink.
+- Preselection Screening Criteria: Major, school year, GPA and work authorization are the screening criteria used for positions in Handshake.
 Any student who meets these job requirements (as determined by the employer) and submits a resume will be deemed a "fully qualified" applicant.
 Other interested students who do not match the screening criteria will still be able to submit resumes.
-They will be appear as "not fully qualified" and are available as alternate candidates for your consideration.
+They will appear as "not fully qualified" and are available as alternate candidates for your consideration.
 Therefore, enter your screening specifications carefully, but without being too restrictive, to ensure the best possible "fully qualified" applicant pool.
-Please note that students are unable to indicate their work authorization status in CATLink so do not rely on that qualification when screening students who are fully qualified or not full qualified.
+Please note that students are unable to indicate their work authorization status in Handshake so do not rely on that qualification when screening students who are fully qualified or not fully qualified.

 - OCR Reception Area as Neutral Territory: Employers are asked to respect the neutrality of the On-Campus Recruiting reception area.
 Students may feel uncomfortable talking to other employers while waiting to be called by their scheduled interviewers.
-Greeters are permitted as long as their presence does not create an unpleasant environment for students and other recruiters and does not interfere with other CCPA business.
+Greeters are permitted as long as their presence does not create an unpleasant environment for students and other recruiters and does not interfere with other SCC business.

 Confidentiality of Student Information

 Employers are encouraged to consult with their legal counsel and establish legally permissible internal screening procedures before posting jobs or recruiting on campus.
-CCPA reserves the right to modify or remove any statements or job postings that include any potentially illegal or discriminatory language.
+SCC reserves the right to modify or remove any statements or job postings that include any potentially illegal or discriminatory language.

 More information re: the DOJ's recent decisions can be found at: